vocdoni/docs/docs/architecture/components/gateway.md

 ### Get Envelope List

-Get a list of the already registered vote envelopes for specific a process ID.
-If `listSize=N` specified, only the last `N` envelopes are returned.
-Some Gateways might have a maximum `listSize` value (to avoid DOS attacks).
-The starting block to look at, can be specified using the field `from`.
-Thus `from=100 litSize=50` would return a list of nullifiers from envelope 100 to 50.
-If `from` is nil or zero, then last envelope registered in the blockchain is considered.
+Get a list of registered vote envelopes for specific a process ID (maximum of 64 per call).
+See `Get Process List`  to see how `fromId` works.

 ```json
 {